Written By Bobby Joe Seales

 The year 1923 will always be an important year in the history of Shelby County.
 The county was so deeply in debt that only the most optimistic could have found any sign that the debt would ever be paid.
 The treasury was empty; there was no money to carry on ordinary operating expenses.
 The situation could hardly have been worse.
 However, as indicated in the Shelby County Reporter-Democrat, dated Thursday, June 25, 1953, " July First Will See County Debt Free" ... and dated Thursday, June 11, 1953, "July 1, 1953 will be an important date in the history of Shelby County.
 On that day the Board of Revenue and Control will pay the last dollar of the county's indebtedness.
 For the first time in many long years, maybe the first time since Shelby County was organized, there will be no debt.
 Shelby County will be debt free."

 Shelby County offers a variety of museums that cater to the interests of genealogists, world travelers, history buffs, railroad aficionados, or others who are simply interested in seeing and learning something new.
 The Shelby County Museum & Archives and Shelby County Historical Society, Inc. are located in the old courthouse in Columbiana.
 The building contains much more than old records, so those simply wanting to learn more about the county's history will find many artifacts donated by Shelby County families, as well as a collection of historical books.
 Karl C. Harrison Museum of George Washington located in the Mildred B. Harrison Regional Library in Columbiana houses the largest collection of George and Martha (Custis) Washington Memorabilia outside of Mount Vernon.
-Take a trip around the world at the Women's Missionary Union in North Shelby County.
-The building, which is also a publishing house, sits atop Missionary Ridge and contains artifacts from nearly every continent in the world.
 Travel back to the railroad age at the Heart of Dixie Railroad Museum in Calera.
 The museum contains a restored depot and railroad cars that sit outside the depot.
 A train, complete with snack and gift shop car, passenger cars from 1910-1950, engine, and caboose takes passengers down the rails through the forest.
-The Historic Shelby Association sponsors an annual "Shelby Iron Works Festival" in the Historic Shelby Iron Park, located along Shelby County Alabama Highway 42 in Shelby, Alabama.
+You will want to attend the annual "Shelby Iron Works Festival" in the Historic Shelby Iron Park, located along Shelby County Alabama Highway 42 in Shelby, Alabama.
 The Aldrich Coal Mine Museum housed in the Company Store of the former Montevallo Coal Mining Company, and the beautiful Farrington Hall, built by Mr. and Mrs. William Farrington Aldrich, houses many Aldrich items from its past and an enormous number of pictures and artifacts.
 In early 2012 two museums added in Shelby County were Kenneth R. Penhale City of Helena Museum and City of Chelsea Historical Museum.

 Oak Mountain State Park is the largest state park in Alabama.
 It is located in Pelham, on the southernmost part of the Appalachian Mountain chain.

-For further information concerning Shelby County Alabama visit Shelby County Alabama website and Shelby County Tourism.
-Visit the Shelby County's Museum Trail.
+For further information concerning Shelby County Alabama visit Shelby County Alabama website and the Shelby County ALGenWeb website.
+To view more of Shelby County's History - "All In A Day's Drive" - Click Here.

 Ya'll come back!